 1) In small saucepan, combine water, peanut butter, salad dressing, brown sugar, soy sauce, ginger root, and red pepper flakes.

-1 pound boneless, skinless chicken breast, cut into1-inch pieces
+1 pound boneless, skinless chicken breast, cut into1-inch pieces1 tablespoon olive oil

 1 yellow squash or zucchini, cut in half, lengthwise and sliced